mimikgit/edgeSDK/example/PC Hello App/README.md

 The above two commands would produce one of the following installation files in the dist folder based on the OS that source is hosted on:

-- For macOS: mimik Sample App-1.1.0-mac.dmg
+- For macOS: mimik Sample App--mac.dmg
-- For Windows: mimik Sample App Setup 1.1.0.exe
+- For Windows: mimik Sample App Setup .exe
-- For Linux: mimik-sample-app-1.1.0-x86_64.AppImage
+- For Linux: mimik-sample-app--x86_64.AppImage

 The source code is commented inline for further details.